ibm-cloud-docs/databases-for-postgresql/howto-user-management.md

 ## The read-only user

 The `ibm-cloud-base-user-ro` manages privileges for users that are created to access read-only replicas.
 More information can be found on the [Configuring Read-only Replicas](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas) page.

+## The `repl` user

+The `repl` user has Replication privileges and is used if you enable the [`wal2json` plugin](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-wal2json) on your deployment.
+In the process of enabling `wal2json`, you set the `repl` user's password, which allows the `wal2json` plugin to use it.

 ## Users created with `psql`